 - a.
-The symbol-sequence-embedding method embeds an ordered sequence of symbols, such as a character string.
+Symbol-sequence-embedding method embeds an ordered sequence of symbols, such as a character string.
 Symbol-sequence-embedding typically employs a 1D arrangement of embedding primitives. - b.
-The pattern-embedding method embeds patterns that are visually recognizable if presented to human beings.
-For example, shapes of letters can be cut into a triangular mesh as a visible watermark that is visible if displayed by using a wire-frame rendering.
+Pattern-embedding method embeds patterns that are visually recognizable if presented to human beings.
+For example, shapes of letters can be cut into a triangular mesh as a visible watermark which are visible if displayed by using a wire-frame rendering.
 Not all watermarks produced by pattern-embedding are visible, however.

-The mapping from embedded data (either a symbol sequence or a pattern) to the arrangement of embedding primitives does not have to be straightforward.
-Scrambling the mapping, for example by using a pseudo-random number sequence generated from a stego-key, could increase the security of the embedded data.
-In this paper, however, we will not discuss this and other methods of scrambling watermarks any further.
+The mapping from embedded data (either a symbol sequence or a pattern) and an arrangement of embedding primitives does not have to be straightforward.
+Scrambling the mapping, for example by using a pseudo random number sequence generated from a stego-key, could increase security of the embedded data.
+In this paper, however, we will not discuss this and other methods of scrambling watermark any further.